jakobkruse1/emotion-recognition/README.md

 ### Setup
-I recommend setting up a new virtual environment.
+I recommend setting up a new virtual environment in the venv folder.
 Then, install the required packages:
 ```python
 pip install -r requirements.txt